bluehalo/ngx-leaflet/README.md

 ## Install
-Install the package and its peer dependencies via npm:
+Install the package and its peer dependencies via npm (or yarn):
 ```
 npm install leaflet
 npm install @asymmetrik/angular2-leaflet